eatpotato123/CLT/README.md

 ## Development history:

-1. The 1st version is developed by Wang, Sheng @Zhejiang University.
+1. The 1st version is developed by Prof. Ma, Zhiwei & Dr. Wang, Sheng @Zhejiang University.
     * **This version code is written in 2th order finite difference method in space,**
     * **while in the time-advance, 4th order Runge-Kutta scheme is chosen,**
     * **in the phi(y) direction, either finite difference or pseudo-spectrum method is used.**
     * **the equilibrium is loaded from the psi_xz.dat, q_p_g.dat, and wch.dat(optional)**
-2. The 2nd version is upgraded by Zhang, Wei @Zhejiang University mainly with
+2. The 2nd version is upgraded by Dr. Zhang, Wei @Zhejiang University mainly with
     * **4th order finite difference method is employed in the R and Z directions.**
 3. The 3rd version is improved by Zhang, Haowei @Zhejiang University, following features are added:
     * **Cut-cell method is used in the boundary,**